 Are there any ‘safe experiments’ that can help us deal with experiences from our distant past?
-After all, if, as the inverted tree implies, the past is “for information only”, so is there any way to change the seemingly unchangeable?
+If, as the inverted tree implies, the past is “for information only”, is there any way to change the seemingly unchangeable?

 The traditional views from psycho-analytic thinking (Freud, Jung and others) seems rather pessimistic in the 21st century.
-To summarise a myriad of books, the traditional models contain a sense of determinism; we are what we were, and our task is to learn to live with it.
+To summarise a myriad of books, the traditional models contain a sense of ‘determinism’; that is – we are what we were, and our task is to learn to live with it.

 Just as the body replaces every cell roughly every seven years, so our relationships grow and mature.
 Our mind need not be chained to a fixed view of the world.
 Elsewhere, I have written about the ways in which issues in our early years can come to haunt us.